kingsdigitallab/radical_translations/docs/technical-overview.rst

 Data model
 ^^^^^^^^^^

-The Radical Translations project data model is based on BIBFRAME_, for Resources (Works, Instances, Items) and Events, and based on FOAF_ for Agents (Persons, Organisations).
+The Radical Translations project data model is based on BIBFRAME_, for Resources (Works, Instances, Items are flattened under one object type) and Events, and based on FOAF_ for Agents (Persons, Organisations).

 .. figure:: _images/models.png
     :align: center